gatsbyjs/gatsby/docs/blog/2019-02-14-behind-the-scenes-q-and-a/index.md

 **Question:** Gatsby transformers support Markdown and asciidoc.
 Possible support for Sphinx reStructuredText?
 **Answer:** Certainly!
 Gatsby is super pluggable, so whatever content you want to bring to Gatsby, just write a plugin! [https://www.gatsbyjs.org/docs/source-plugin-tutorial/](/docs/source-plugin-tutorial/ "Gatsby plugins")

-**Question:** How did you implement the Github PR test for lighthouse scoring?
+**Question:** How did you implement the GitHub PR test for lighthouse scoring?
 **Answer:** All available in this repo.
 I run Lighthouse from a CI container, and then parse the response: [https://github.com/dschau/gatsby-perf-audit](https://github.com/dschau/gatsby-perf-audit "https://github.com/dschau/gatsby-perf-audit")

 **Question:** Is it possible to dictate code splitting manually, e.g. component level code splitting?